Vyral/holly-brink-recruiting/_posts/2020-05-21-my-iowa-real-estate-study-guide.md

 I ask the questions I think you should know in order to pass the Iowa portion of the exam.
 I went back through all my notes and while I don’t know exactly what’s on the exam, I do know the most important things you need to know.

 Follow **[this link](https://docs.google.com/forms/d/e/1FAIpQLSdRz2yANMxUhetAFRcV4OAH8XQ-hUg5ETAmEU9W6QbgnBKcuA/viewform){: target="_blank"}** to get your copy\!

+We launched in Iowa in March of 2018 and by December 12 agents had sold 85 total homes.
+In 2019, our 66 active agents have sold 505 homes.

+**[Click here](https://freerealestateagenttraining.com/subscribe/){: target="_blank"}** to subscribe to our e-mail newsletter.